QuadCorei8085/elero_protocol/README.md

 # elero radio configuration
-elero 868 radio configuration is in the seutp field
+Elero GmbH - 868 radio VarioTel2

 When you switch on the remote it loads the config found in C file.